Indexing Generated Code

 of the message descriptions in the original source file and emit source text.

-files are written in a domain-specific programming language for
+.proto files are written in a domain-specific programming language for

 describing various properties about messages and other data.
 It is interesting

-to index these on their own, as messages in one .proto
+to index these on their own, as messages in one .proto file may be used in

-file.
+another .proto file.
 Here is a very simple example of the language:

 syntax = "proto3"; package kythe.examples.proto.example; // A single proto message. message Foo { }